- 1.1 History

-The LTC FS may be completed when people enter nursing homes or residential facilities.
-It is expected, then, that some LTC FS responses will reflect higher needs due to acute episodes and conditions and that the person's condition may improve over the days, weeks or months following an acute episode.
-The perso's improved condition will be evident in their next annual LTC FS.
-However, if a person experiences a change in condition that is likely to affect his/her eligibility, then a re-screen must be performed when the change in condition is observed.
+The LTCFS may be completed when people enter nursing homes or residential facilities.
+It is expected, then, that some LTCFS responses will reflect higher needs due to acute episodes and conditions, and that the person’s condition may improve over the days, weeks, or months following an acute episode.
+The person’s improved condition will be evident in their next annual LTCFS.
+However, if a person experiences a change in condition that is likely to affect their eligibility, then a re-screen must be performed when the change in condition is observed.

-If a screener performs an LTC FS for a person who is preparing for discharge from a skilled health care facility, then the screener completes the LTC FS based on the person's capacity for self-care and the supports and services that are anticipated to be needed when the person returns home.
-The discharge planning process anticipates the person's function when he/she arrives home and in order to determine the supports and services he/she will require.
+If a screener performs a LTCFS for a person who is preparing for discharge from a skilled health care facility, then the screener completes the LTCFS based on the person’s capacity for self-care and the supports and services that are anticipated to be needed when the person returns home.
+The discharge planning process anticipates the person’s function when they arrive home and in order to determine the supports and services the person will require.

-For example, if the person was using oxygen and intravenous (IV) medication in a nursing home, but these treatments will be ended before he/she returns home, then the screener will not make selections for these treatments on the Health-Related Services section of the LTC FS.
-If a person is using a mechanical lift in a hospital, but family members are learning to perform a 2-person pivot transfer for use in the home, then no equipment for lifting should be selected on the LTC FS.
-The screener will review the discharge plan and talk with facility staff, family and others, to get the most accurate picture of the person's needs at home, after discharge.
+For example, if the person was using oxygen and intravenous (IV) medication in a nursing home, but these treatments will be ended before the person returns home, then the screener will not make selections for these treatments on the Health-Related Services section of the LTCFS.
+If a person is using a mechanical lift in a hospital, but family members are learning to perform a two-person pivot transfer for use in the home, then no equipment for lifting should be selected on the LTCFS.
+The screener will review the discharge plan and talk with facility staff, family, and others to get the most accurate picture of the person's needs at home, after discharge.

-The screener must be able to envision the person at home, based upon his/her experience in community care, for the person's target group(s).
+The screener must be able to envision the person at home, based upon the screener’s experience in community care.